Best Western Plus Travel Hotel Toronto Airport

 Driving Directions to Hotel

 From: Q.E.W.-Gardiner Express.
-Take 427 North, exit on Eglinton West and turn right at the lights on to Eglinton Avenue West.
-After five sets of lights the BEST WESTERN PLUS Travel Hotel Toronto Airport will be on the left hand side.
+Take 427 North, exit on Eglinton West and turn right at the first traffic lights on to Eglinton Avenue West.
+After four sets of lights the Best Western Plus Travel Hotel Toronto Airport will be on the left hand side.

 We care about the quality of your stay with us.
 Below are nearby attractions, shopping and restaurants that are popular with our guests.
 Listed locations are nearby with approximate distance listed where available.